AmiArnab/PracReProCSGPU/README.md

 CImg and CSVParser library should be included (the header files) to use with this program.

+Also, CUDA > 7.5 and compute capability > 2.0 are required.

 ATTENTION!!!!!

 FULL OF BUGS, USE CAREFULLY!!!!!